Enrico Alfano: Early life

 The son of a shoemaker, Alfano began as a fruit merchant in Naples and speculating on the cattle fairs.
 He apparently became affiliated with the Camorra at an early age, but this is not certain because he was not mentioned in a 1901 investigation report by the Ministry of Interior – known as the Saredo Inquiry since it was led by senator Giuseppe Saredo (it) – which unearthed an extensive political patronage system in the city of Naples.
 However, the inquiry revealed little about the inner workings of the Camorra.
 According to an informer, Alfano had become the head of the Camorra after the death of the legendary capintesta (head-in-chief) Ciccio Cappuccio in 1892, although other sources disagree over his rise to power.

 According to The New York Times report on the Cuocolo trial in 1911, Alfano was below medium height but a man of commanding presence; across his cheek he bore a long scar, the sfregio (a knife slash for dishonour; a sign of Camorra punishment).
 The New York Times reported that he was arrested many times as an accomplice in homicide, robbery and less important charges, but had never been convicted.
 According to the Italian newspaper La Stampa, Alfano did spend six or seven years in prison, where he earned his initiation as a camorrista, which gave him the "right" to demand a tangente, protection money, from the merchants in the neighbourhood he controlled.

 Both sources agree that Alfano imposed his position when he defeated the Camorra head, the capintesta Totonno 'o Pappagallo (The Parrot) – so-named for his beak parrot nose – in a zumpata – a kind of ritual initiation knife duel – despite the fact that his adversary sent his Mastino dog to attack Alfano.
 The conflict started when Pappagallo returned from prison and found Alfano in control of his former territory.
 Other sources mention that after the death of Cappuccio, Giuseppe Chirico, 'o Granatiere (The Grenadier), from the Porta San Gennaro neighbourhood was elected.
 Although the conclave of the twelve district heads had decided in favour of Chirico, another popular leader, Totonno 'o Pappagallo, with many followers, contested the election.
-The matter was settled in a zumpata – a kind of ritual initiation knife duel –, in which, according to one source, Chirico was killed.
+The matter was settled in a zumpata.
+Chirico, due to his inexperience with weapons, was wounded at the first blow and, to save himself, threw the knife to the ground and declared himself defeated.

 After his win 'o Pappagallo was elected with all the votes, but had been sentenced to go to prison.
 Two of the twelve districts, Vicaria and Mercato, decided that his alternate, the young Alfano, would assume effective powers.
-After 'o Pappagallo left prison, he was defeated in yet another duel by Alfano around the turn of the century.
+When 'o Pappagallo left prison, he was defeated in yet another duel by Alfano around the turn of the century.
+According to La Stampa, describing the event many years after it took place, the duel went as follows: